Patterdale Terrier: Coat and colour

+Some white on chest and feet is acceptable.

 Temperament

-Patterdale Terrier puppies tend to be bold and confident beyond their capabilities.
+The UKC Standard States: Patterdale Terrier puppies tend to be bold and confident beyond their capabilities.
 The Patterdale is known as a working terrier, rather than a show dog.
 Typical of terriers, whose work requires high energy and a strong drive to pursue prey, Patterdales are very energetic and can be difficult to socialize.
 Though also kept as pets, due to being bred for high-intensity work, they may tend towards being too energetic for a sedentary household life.